malston/training-books-ms/README.md

   * The name of the container should be *docker-flow-proxy*.
   * The internal port *80* should be exposed to the host as *8081*.
   * The internal port *8080* should be exposed to the host as *8082*.

+TODO: Wait until the documentation is available in jenkins.io

 Exercise Solutions
 ==================